sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### `toGamut`

-Returns `color` constrained to its space's gamut as a new SassColor.
+Returns `this` constrained to its space's gamut as a new SassColor.
 This is generally not recommended since even older browsers will display out-of-gamut colors as best they can, but it may be necessary in some cases.